 To receive priority consideration for financial aid, application to the Master of Arts in Counseling program should be made by the priority deadline for the fall of the desired year.
-Cohorts start in the fall semester.
-There is an option to start in spring with a single class.
-No new students are admitted in the summer.
+The usual arc is to begin with the new cohort in the fall semester.
+There is an option to start in spring with a single class, no new students begin attending classes in the summer.
 Note that exceptions to the following deadline dates may be made at the discretion of the program chair.
 While experience in the field is valued, applicants who do not have prior experience will be considered.